josselinbuils/MALV-API/README.md

 # MALV-API
-REST API that allows to exchange data with MyAnimeList.
+Node.js REST API that allows to interact with MyAnimeList.

 ## Anime
 Provide details on an anime that are not available in the animelist.